Sandhya46-ux/AI_ChatBot_System/README.md

 Compile Java files:
 java -cp ".;..\lib\mysql-connector-j-9.5.0.jar" ChatbotGUI

-USE THE ABOVE COMMANDS ON CMD TO RUN THE GUI AND WRITE THE COMMANDS THAT IS GIVEN IN THE DATABSE TABLE.
+USE THE ABOVE COMMANDS ON CMD TO RUN THE GUI AND WRITE THE kwywords THAT IS GIVEN IN THE DATABSE bot_responses TABLE.

 -----javac --release 17 ChatbotGUI.java BotLogic.java DatabaseHandler.java Message.java